-Thrombocytopenia means you don't have enough platelets, cells in your blood that stick together to help it clot.
-It might not cause you any health problems at all.
-But if you do have symptoms like bleeding too much, treatments can help.
+Thrombocytopenia is when you don't have enough platelets, cells in your blood that stick together to help it clot.
+Sometimes, the condition doesn’t cause any problems at all.
+But if you have symptoms like too much bleeding, treatment can help.

-Platelets are made in your bone marrow, the spongy tissue inside your bones.
-You can get thrombocytopenia if your body doesn't make enough of them, or if they're destroyed faster than they can be made.
+Your bone marrow, the spongy tissue inside your bones, makes platelets.
+You can get thrombocytopenia if your body doesn't make enough of them or if it destroys them faster than you can replace them.

-Your body might not make enough platelets if you have a:
+Your body might not make enough platelets if you:

-- Blood disorder that affects bone marrow, called aplastic anemia
+- Have a blood disorder that affects your bone marrow, called aplastic anemia

-- Cancer such as leukemia or lymphoma, which damages your bone marrow
+- Have cancer such as leukemia or lymphoma, which damages your bone marrow

-- Platelet-lowering disease that runs in your family, like Wiskott-Aldrich or May-Hegglin syndrome
+- Have a platelet-lowering disease like Wiskott-Aldrich or May-Hegglin syndromes

-- Virus such as chickenpox, mumps, rubella, HIV, or Epstein-Barr
+- Have a virus such as chickenpox, mumps, rubella, HIV, or Epstein-Barr

-- Chemotherapy or radiation treatment for cancer destroys stem cells that form platelets.
-If you've been in contact with chemicals like pesticides and arsenic, your body might slow down the process of making platelets.
+- Have chemotherapy or radiation treatment for cancer, which destroys stem cells that form platelets.
+If you've had contact with chemicals like pesticides and arsenic, your body might slow the process of making platelets.

-Your body can destroy too many platelets by:
+Your body can destroy too many platelets because of:

-- Autoimmune diseases such as lupus or idiopathic thrombocytopenic purpura (ITP), where your own body attacks healthy cells
+- Autoimmune diseases such as lupus, immune thrombocytopenia, or idiopathic thrombocytopenic purpura (ITP), in which your body attacks healthy cells

-- Medicines, such as antibiotics that contain sulfa, heparin used to prevent blood clots, and antiseizure drugs such as phenytoin (Dilantin) and vancomycin (Vancocin)
+- Medicines, like antibiotics that contain sulfa, heparin to prevent blood clots, and anti-seizure drugs such as phenytoin (Dilantin) and vancomycin (Vancocin)

-- Rare diseases that make blood clots form in the body, such as thrombotic thrombocytopenic purpura (TTP) and disseminated intravascular coagulation (DIC)
+- Rare diseases that make blood clots form, such as thrombotic thrombocytopenic purpura (TTP) and disseminated intravascular coagulation (DIC)

 - Viruses like Epstein-Barr virus (EBV), hepatitis C, and HIV

 You can bleed outside or inside your body.
-Sometimes it can be heavy or hard to stop.
-Some people get nosebleeds or bleeding gums.
+Sometimes, it can be heavy or hard to stop.

 You might also have: